kylecoberly/bagel-shop-build-and-burn/README.md

 # Bagel Shop Build and Burn

 Build and rebuild each of the stories until you can do it based solely on the story label.
+Check out the [finished site](https://bagel-shop-fis.firebaseapp.com/) for reference.
+You can also see the completed code at each commit to compare with your solution.

+You can checkout specific commits to practice particular steps or start part-way through the build.
+These commits may not have all of the instructions, so make a copy of this file to reference or refer to the README on GitHub before you start.

 ## Definition Of Done